Explore our library for useful information on health conditions.

 - sunlight or sunburn

-The virus that most commonly causes cold sores is herpes simplex 1, a cousin of herpes simplex 2.
+The virus that most commonly causes cold sores is herpes simplex 1.
 However, in a minority of cases, herpes simplex 2 can also cause cold sores.
 About 80% of the people in North America have dormant (inactive) herpes 1 virus living permanently in their body.

 The virus typically resides in a dormant state within the body's nerve cells.
 The body's immune system is normally able to keep the virus in its inactive state.
-When an infected person is exposed to a "trigger," or if the immune system is weakened, then the virus quickly multiplies and spreads down the nerve cell and out onto the skin, usually on the lips.
+When an infected person is exposed to a "trigger," or if the immune system is weakened, then the virus quickly multiplies and spreads down the nerve cell and out onto the skin, usually on the border between the lips and the face.
 This produces the characteristic tingling sensation and subsequent clusters of blisters.

 Specific triggers include: